Vega-Space-Systems/openlst/USERS_GUIDE.md

 5. A shared folder with the host machine so you can use development tools on your host while running the toolchain and programmer tools in the VM

+NOTE: pip 21+ lost support of python 2.7 in January of 2021.
+This repository updated the setup to install the version of pip before version 21.
+Thos change was made in 'project/open-lst/tools/install\_python\_tools'

 #### To set up the VM:

 1. Install [VirtualBox and the Guest Extensions](